TheOpenSpaceProgram/new-ospgl/README.md

 Set target to OSPGL.exe and build.

+You may need to point CMake to the freetype libraries if they are not detected by default, or disable freetype and use stb_freetype, but it has lower text quality.

 ## MacOS

 (Not done yet, I guess the linux procedure will work fine, too)